-(3) Calculated by multiplying the number of shares acquired by the closing price of our common stock on the applicable vesting date of LTIP Awards in April 2024, and for Mr. Bracht, by multiplying the number of shares acquired by the closing price of our common stock on the vesting date of the RSUs in February 2024.
+(2) Calculated by multiplying the number of shares acquired by the closing price of our common stock on the applicable vesting date of LTIP Awards in April 2025.

-Pension Benefits for Fiscal Year 2024
+Pension Benefits for Fiscal Year 2025

 The following table sets forth the actuarial present value of the benefits accumulated by each of the Named Executive Officers under the Pension Plan, the Pension Restoration Plan and the Supplemental Retirement Program.